woodrush/lisp-in-life/README.md

 The result is `42`, shown in binary ascii format (0b110100, 0b110010), read in bottom-to-up order.

+## How is it Done?
+The [Lisp interpreter](./src/lisp.c), written in C, is compiled to an assembly language for a CPU architecture implemented in the Game of Life, which is a modification of the computer used in the [Quest For Tetris](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life/142673#142673) (QFT) project.
+The compilation is done using an extended version of [ELVM](https://github.com/shinh/elvm) (the Esoteric Language Virtual Machine).
+The Game of Life backend for ELVM was implemented by myself.
+The backend and the compiler is further modified for supporting QFT-specific optimizations (available in the submodule).

+Generating a short enough Lisp interpreter assembly code and a Game of Life pattern that runs in a reasonable amount of time required a lot of effort.
+This required optimizations and improvements in every layer of the project, including the C compiler layer, the CPU architecture layer, Game of Life layer, the C program layer, etc.
+Examples of these optimizations include:

+- The C Compiler layer - adding the [computed goto](https://en.wikipedia.org/wiki/Goto#Computed_GOTO_and_Assigned_GOTO) feature to the C compiler, preserving address symbols to be used after compilation, etc.
+- The C layer (the [Lisp interpreter](./src/lisp.c)) - using a string hashtable and binary search for Lisp symbol lookup, minimization of stack region usage with union memory structures, careful memory region map design, etc.
+- The QFTASM layer - writing a [compiler optimizer](./src/qftasmopt.py) to optimize the length of the assembly code
+- The VarLife layer - creating a lookup table architecture for faster ROM access, expanding the size and length of the RAM module, adding new opcodes, etc.
+- The Game of Life layer - [Hashlife](https://en.wikipedia.org/wiki/Hashlife)-specific optimization

+A more detailed description of the optimizations done in this project is available in [details.md](./details.md).
+Details for building the interpreter's C source code is available in [build.md](./build.md).

+### Conversion from VarLife to Conway's Game of Life
+VarLife is an 8-state cellular automaton defined in the [Quest For Tetris](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life/142673#142673) (QFT) Project.
+It is used as an intermediate layer to generate the final Conway's Game of Life pattern;
+the computer is first created in VarLife, and then converted to a Game of Life pattern.

+When converting VarLife to Conway's Game of Life, each VarLife cell is mapped to an [OTCA Metapixel](https://www.conwaylife.com/wiki/OTCA_metapixel) (OTCAMP).
+The OTCA Metapixel is a special pattern that is capable of emulating a different game-of-life-like rule within the Game of Life.
+Each cell carries a binary meta-state and a pre-programmed rule.

+The conversion from VarLife to the Game of Life is done in a way so that the behavior of the states of the VarLife pattern matches exactly with the meta-states of the OTCA Metapixels in the converted Game of Life pattern.
+Therefore, it is enough to verify the behavior of the VarLife pattern to verify the behavior of the Game of Life pattern.

+Since one OTCA Metapixel has a bounding box size of 2048x2048 (when tiled together), converting the VarLife pattern to a Conway's Game of Life pattern will expand the pattern size by a factor of 2048x2048.
+Also, since the OTCA Metapixel has a phase of 35,328 (according to [LifeWiki - OTCA metapixel](https://www.conwaylife.com/wiki/OTCA_metapixel)), the number of Conway's Game of Life generations required becomes 35,328 times the number of required VarLife generations.
+Therefore, the VarLife patterns run significantly faster than the Game of Life (GoL) version.

 ## Pattern Files
 | Program                                                | VarLife Pattern                                                       | Conway's Game of Life Pattern                                                                    |
 |--------------------------------------------------------|-----------------------------------------------------------------------|--------------------------------------------------------------------------------------------------|